-Note: The following credits cannot be refunded; their purpose is to help reduce your state and/or county tax liabilities.
-See the Combined Limitation areas after the instructions for line 3 (on page 46) and line 7 instructions (on page 52).
+Note.
+The following credits cannot be refunded; their purpose is to help reduce your state and/or county tax liabilities.
+See the Combined Limitation areas after the instructions for line 3 (in the next column) and line 7 instructions (on page 52).